 Director of Operations/Owner

 Maxine is our Director of Operations.
 She brings 12+ years managerial and swim apparel experience and got her start at swimming at the age of four.
 She swam for the DADS club in Houston and for Hall of Fame coach, Skip Kenney.
 She competed in many TAGS meets along with senior meets throughout Texas before moving to The Woodlands and joining The Woodlands Swim Team in 1975.
-Maxine has a daughter, Jessica who coaches swimming at Swim Streamline at Northampton and son, Justin who is a high school football coach.
+Maxine has a daughter, Jessica who coaches swimming at Magnolia Aquatics Club and her son, Justin, who is a high school football coach.
 Swimming has always been a big part of her family and she even still dabbles a little in Masters.
 Maxine married owner Tim Bauer in 2004 who together have a 13-year-old daughter, Madison who is a competitive swimmer at The Woodlands Swim Team.

 Bobbie is our Marketing Manager.
 She is a native of the area having attended Oak Ridge from elementary through high school graduating in 1988.
 Bobbie directs our media presence and helps support the operations at SwimLabs in the Woodlands.
 She has a professional career that spans 20+ years in sales support, cost analysis and project controls.
 Although not a swimmer herself, Bobbie has adopted the swimmer’s life since meeting and marrying Ken in 2013.
 Bobbie enjoys running and has competed in numerous races and completed her first half marathon.
 She spends her free time spending it with their five grown children and four grandchildren.